-The school does not stock or supply over-the-counter medications, with the exception of acetaminophen, ibuprofen, and cough drops.
+The school does not stock or supply over-the-counter medications, with the exception of acetaminophen, ibuprofen, cough drops, antacid tablets, antihistamine, hydrocortisone, and antibiotic ointment.

 PRESCRIBED CONTROLLED SUBSTANCES ON STUDENT TRIPS

 Traveling with TESGS is an important experience for our students.